 Posted January 11, 2016 by Prairie Wife - 1 comment

-First, I think a bit of one on one attention can make a big difference during this time.
-Three year olds are notoriously hard to deal with…they are discovering their voice and filled with an excitement and interest in the world that can be hard to control and work with (not to mention it can be exhausting).
+First, I think a bit of one-on-one attention can make a big difference during this time.
+Three-year-olds are notoriously hard to deal with…they are discovering their voice and filled with excitement and interest in the world that can be hard to control and work with (not to mention it can be exhausting).
 I’ve found that some special time with just the two of us gets our day started off right.

 For those of you that are unaware, I was an elementary school teacher for years before I was able to stay home with my kids.
 I also have a minor in early childhood.
 The activities below are based on what I have learned about preparing children for school.

 When I homeschool, I take two days a week to do “seat work” and three days a week to do “reading readiness” activities.

 Below are some activities that I do with my children.
 Choose one activity for each day or do several!